 Is the water safe to drink while flushing?

-While low concentrations of minerals are harmless, they can discolor the water causing users concern about the water quality and/or stain clothes in the laundry machine.
+While low concentrations of minerals are harmless, they can discolor the water and cause concern about the water quality.
 Sun Prairie’s low iron means there is not much iron to flush out, but caution should still be exercised when running loads of laundry.

 My laundry is stained, what do I do now?